LivingSidebySide® Peace Building Programs

 A Pathway to Peace

 Legacy International offers training experiences that foster inter-ethnic, racial, and religious understanding among youths and young adults facing troubled circumstances — in the US or abroad.
-Legacy’s peace-building model has found great success training leaders experiencing interethnic tensions or recent strife.
+Legacy’s peace-building model has found great success training leaders experiencing interethnic, interpersonal tensions or recent strife.

+TRAINING MODULES can be presented to schools and after-school programs, summer camps, youth clubs, weekend workshops.
 Most packages involve 32 – 40 hours of workshops.
-Target audience is ages 15 – 18; the program can be easily modified for adult audiences.
+Target audience is ages 15 – 18; the program is easily modified for adult audiences.

 1. Train the Trainers (TOT) for Facilitator Certification: